joshmeek/rezolva/README.md

 ## Advanced Usage

-For more advanced examples, including custom preprocessing, different matching algorithms, and model saving/loading, please check the [`examples`](https://github.com/joshmeek/start-er/tree/main/examples) directory in the repository.
+For more advanced examples, including custom preprocessing, different matching algorithms, model saving/loading, deduplication, and more, please check the [`examples`](https://github.com/joshmeek/start-er/tree/main/examples) directory in the repository.

 ## Customization